markussitzmann/cirx/README.md

 ### Register command

-If all files have been organized as file collections (either by the addfile command or directly inside the instore and database configuration, see above addfile command), the files can be registered
+If all files have been organized as file collections (either by the addfile command or directly inside the instore and database configuration, see above addfile command), the files can be registered running the command

+    ./cirx register --file_collection_id  (or ./cirx register -c)

+This starts counting the files in the filestore, reading the structures, adding them to the database (_cir_structure_ table)